Uzodimma to expose sponsors of insecurity in Imo Jan,3 – The Sun Nigeria

 “Eighteen persons are now in custody in connection with different dimensions of crimes against the people.”

-He also disclosed that police has arrested suspects who abducted and killed 2 councilors in the State recently.
+He also disclosed that police has arrested suspects who abducted and killed two councilors recently.

-From Stanley Uzoaru,Owerri Irked by the spate of abductions of traditional rulers in the State an...

 Leave a Reply